-Hosted Cloud solutions or Software-as-a-Service (SaaS), can help minimize the skills needed in-house.
+Hosted cloud solutions or Software-as-a-Service (SaaS) can help minimize the skills needed in-house.
 Analytic tools focused on the smaller end of the market do have some limitations, but I foresee this changing.
 For example, Microsoft's Power BI has made significant improvements in the past few years.

 Demands from the small business market should drive the development of new technologies, quickly.

 To give you a leg up, keep these things in mind for a successful start to BI.